tatsu432/DR-estimator-OPE-large-action/README.md

 ### Section 5: Synthetic Data Experiment
 ```
-# How does MDR perform with varying number of actions?
+# How does MDR perform with the varying number of actions?
 src/synthetic/main_n_actions.ipynb
 ```
 <div align="center">